 Five whooper swans still on Loch Mor, together with 16 little grebes and a pair of teal.

-There were 16 whooper swans on Loch Mor, Waterstein at dusk.
+There were five whooper swans on Loch Mor at sunset.

 A short walk to explore Neist Point, starting from the visitors car park at the Point.
 (1.5 miles, 1 hour).

 From Milovaig, drive back to towards Glendale and take your first turning on the right.

 Follow the road as far as it goes and park up in the car park (Map) (The picture on the right shows the view from the car park).